-The alcohol policy is made available to students, employees, and the general public through the following means:
+The alcohol policy is made available to students, employees, and the general public through these key means:

-- 1. The Oracle, the student handbook, published and distributed through the Senior Vice Chancellor for Student Services and Administration office - 2.
-The Bulletin, published and distributed through the Provost's Office. - 3.
-The Faculty Handbook and The Staff Handbook, published and distributed by the Human Resources department. - 4.
-Appropriate publications on each campus.
+The Oracle, the student handbook, published and distributed through the Senior Vice Chancellor for Student Services and Administration office.

+- The Bulletin, published and distributed through the Senior Vice Chancellor for Academic Affairs. - The Faculty Handbook and The Staff Handbook, published and distributed by the Human Resources department. - ePolicy Manual maintained by Senior Vice Chancellor for Academic Affairs. - Housing and Residence Life Policy maintained by Senior Vice Chancellor for Student Services and Administration. - Troy University Facility Reservation Policy maintained by Senior Vice Chancellor for Finance and Business Affairs.

+Further, the Athletics office will cite this policy in its key publications.
+And, each Campus Vice Chancellor will provide appropriate guidelines for each campus.